What is Cutlery?

 3. Salad Fork

-It is used for eating salad.
-Salad fork outer tines are notched, wider, and very longer than inner tines.
+A salad fork is used for eating salad.
+The salad fork’s outer tines are notched, wider, and much longer than the inner tines.
 It is six inches in length.

 4. Fish Fork

-It is used for holding and serving the fish.
+It is used for holding and serving fish.